-After making appropriate enquiries, the Corporation considers that the College has adequate resources to continue in operational existence for the foreseeable future.
+After making appropriate enquiries and reviewing the College current performance along with the indicated strategic and financial plans and risk management, the Corporation considers that the College has adequate resources to continue in operational existence for the foreseeable future.
 For this reason it continues to adopt the going concern basis in preparing the financial statements.
-In reaching its conclusion the Corporation reviewed the resources available to itself in the next three to five years.